onyxdevtutorials/onyx-store-react-gen2/README.md

 npm run dev
 ```

+Need to edit generated form to specify authMode.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: